Institute For Interdisciplinary Research in Science and Education

 ICISE center, Quy Nhon, VN.

-To discuss the recent progress in neutrino science, including, but is not limited to, nature of neutrino mass , CP violation search, mass hierarchy determination, sterile neutrino...; novel techniques used for particle and nuclear physics; and incredible technology involved.
+This includes the webinar to discuss the recent progress in neutrino science, including, but is not limited to, nature of neutrino mass , CP violation search, mass hierarchy determination, sterile neutrino...; novel techniques used for particle and nuclear physics; and incredible technology involved.
 To get notification of webinar, subscribe mailing list .Visit Neutrino Group, ICISE .

 Upcoming Events